 It sounds complicated

-Ranking high in search engines when people are looking for what your selling is a no brainer.
-Sure SEO can be expensive, but when your getting fresh traffic (and your competition isn’t) it is often well worth the investment.
+Ranking high in search engines when people are looking for what you’re selling is a no brainer.
+Sure SEO can be expensive, but when you’re getting fresh traffic (and your competition isn’t) it is often well worth the investment.
+If you’re willing to spend a bit of money, a great solution is to advertise on Google.
 Get started by building your own Google Places page and see where it takes you.
 If eventually you think it would be worthwhile to hire a pro, I know a guy 😉

 Till next time,